ErikMcClure/sweetiebot/README.md

 ### Configuration

 Upon being added to a server, Sweetiebot will begin with all her commands and modules disabled, pending configuration.
-This is to ensure that members of the server cannot abuse the bot during the configuration process - the owner of the server can run any command, even if it's disabled (except for !update and !announce, which can only be run by the bot owner).
-It is highly recommended the following settings are configured at a bare minimum:
+This is to ensure that members of the server cannot abuse the bot during the configuration process - the owner of the server can run any command, even if it's disabled (except for !update and !announce, which can only be run by the bot owner). **You must run `!quickconfig` to configure Sweetie Bot for your server!** `!quickconfig` takes the following parameters, in order:

 * **logchannel** should be set to a channel that recieves log messages about errors and initialization.
 Usually this channel is only visible to the bot and the moderators.
 * **alertrole** should be set to a role shared by all moderators.
 It is used to alert moderators and also allows the moderators to bypass command restrictions imposed by certain modules.
 * **modchannel** should be set to whatever channel the moderators would like to recieve notifications on, such as potential raids, spammers being silenced, etc.
 * **freechannels** should be set to a list of channel IDs that are excluded from rate limiting.
 If you have a #bot channel for spamming the bot, add it here.
 * **silentrole** should be set to a role with all permissions disabled.
 This is the role assigned to spammers, which allows the moderation team to review what happened and ban them if necessary.
-* **boredchannel** should either be set to the channel that sweetiebot will post bored messages on, or to `0`, which will disable the bored module.
+* **boredchannel** should either be set to the channel that sweetiebot will post bored messages on, or to `0`, which will disable the bored module. **This is not a real config option**, it only exists as a shortcut inside `!quickconfig`.
+To manually set this option, use `!setconfig module_channels bored #channelname`

-Once this has been done, all sensitive commands (such as setconfig) should be restricted to the appropriate moderator role.
-You can use sweetiebot's !quickconfig command to do all of this automatically and re-enable all modules. **You must PING the role or channel that you are adding to the bot!** If you have a moderator role called "Server Moderator", you would use `!setconfig AlertRole @Server Moderator`, so that the bot recieves the actual role ID.
+Use `!help quickconfig` for an example of how to use the command. `!quickconfig` will automatically restrict all sensitive commands to `alertrole` and re-enable all modules. **You must PING the role or channel that you are adding to the bot!** For example, `!quickconfig #botlog @Server Moderator #modchat #bots @Silence #bots` would be a valid configuration.
+If you are manually setting a configuration option and you have a moderator role called "Server Moderator", you would use `!setconfig AlertRole @Server Moderator`, so that the bot recieves the actual role ID.
 You can go to your discord server configuration to make a specific role mentionable.

 Additional configuration is optional, depending on what features of the bot are being used: